TIBCOSoftware/tci-flogo/samples/app-dev/Array-Operations/FindCommonArrayElements/Readme.md

 This application flow will demonstrate, how quickly one can use built-in features (ex. loops & conditions) to identify the common elements from arrays.
 Furthermore, it will generate a new array of common elements.

-The major drawback of this approach is, it's not performant if the array size too large.
+The only drawback of this approach, application performance degrades if the array size is too large.
 It will cause the application to perform slowly & sometimes crashes.

+You can look for the custom extension build to handle the huge array size with better performance and it is available [here.](https://github.com/TIBCOSoftware/tci-flogo/tree/master/samples/app-dev/Array-Operations/FindCommonArrayElement-UsingCustomExtension)

 ## Steps to use the Flogo application:
 1. Download the Flogo application (JSON file) from [here.](https://github.com/TIBCOSoftware/tci-flogo/blob/master/samples/app-dev/Array-Operations/FindCommonArrayElements/FindCommon_ArrayElements.json)